Sheby/vue-tables/readme.md

 ### Different css classes for headings

-This will default back to 'columnStyles' set for specific columns, if you want to override it do this:
+This will default back to `columnStyles` set for specific columns, if you want to override it do this:

     headingStyles:{
         edit: 'heading-class'